MahmoodHB/A-Novel-Face-Frontalization-Method-/README.md

 Due to a lack of access to the original dataset, a generated image was used for Multi-PIE, and other datasets were downloaded from the links above.

 Official TP-GAN Tensorflow implementation can be found at: https://github.com/HRLTY/TP-GAN

+The code of this work is available for free non-commercial use, and you may redistribute it under license conditions.